 Materials from private property are technically the property of the land owner, but the State Archaeologist encourages archaeologists working on private property to obtain written title to significant materials and curate them in a responsible manner, especially when public funding is involved.
 Archaeological materials from state sites may be temporarily stored for analysis or processing purposes at a secure location other than the final curational facility.

 Options for Curation

-OSA does not require that MHS be the custodian of public archaeological materials from Minnesota or that a designated facility meet federal curation standards.
+OSA does not require that MNHS be the custodian of public archaeological materials from Minnesota or that a designated facility meet federal curation standards.
 OSA only requires that the designated custodian meets basic requirements related to proper care and convenient availability, as specified in state law (MS 138.37, Subd.
 1).

 Curation Facility Standards

 The specific requirements for an OSA-approved permanent curation facility are listed below.
 Approved facilities must:

 - Be reasonably secure from theft, vandalism, and fire.

 - Maintain an environment conducive to the preservation of archaeological materials.